swizzin/docs.swizzin.ltd/docs/applications/duckdns.md

 sudo box remove duckdns
 ```

-However we won't stop you from editing the full script in `/opt/duckdns/duck.sh` and changing the values there.
+However, we won't stop you from editing the full script in `/opt/duckdns/duck.sh` and changing the values there, just make sure to get a new letsencrypt cert if you had one before.